yadenis/DCO-Comment-Attachment/README.md

 Feel free to create [a new issue](https://github.com/yadenis/DCO-Comment-Attachment/issues) if you need integration with another plugin.

 # Changelog
+# 2.3.1
+- Fixed a bug with the accept attribute of the attachment upload field.
+- Added compatibility with Loco Translate plugin.

 ## 2.3.0
 - Added allowed file types to the file input dialog box.
 - Added REST API support (thank you [@daohoangson](https://github.com/daohoangson))